Personalized News Feed

 RSS: Really Simple Syndication

-A web feed technology that allows access to updates of online content in a standardized, computer-readable format.
+RSS is a web feed technology that allows access to updates of online content in a standardized, computer-readable format and a core piece of my system.

 News publishers create an RSS feed (which itself is an XML file) listing their latest content with headlines, summaries, and links back to the full versions.